Return to the main TTYtter page

 error text.
 Although the old rate-limit trigger message is still parsed for,

-and can still theoretically generate code 3, this message has been replaced
+code 3, this message has been replaced

 by the new reporting convention in practise.